Backbone-Stories/website/_chapters/TheGuideAndTheSleeper.md

 “That wasn’t what I was thinking.”

 “It’s hard to explain.
 But I just couldn’t.
-Artur… he.
+Mason… he.
 He will suffer in prison for the rest of his life because of me.”

 “How did you...?
 You can read me.”
 Cadden smiled but tears filled her eyes once again.